 An auto accident is hard enough without personal injury.
 But add broken bones to the mix and you’re into a world of hurt.
-Physical therapy, emotional distress, medical treatment and extensive physical therapy can sometimes be the result of a car accident with broken bones.
+X-rays, emotional distress, medical treatment and extensive physical therapy can sometimes be the result of a car accident with broken bones.

 If you or a loved one has been denied appropriate compensation from your insurance company after a car crash that resulted in medical bills and medical treatment, get a free consultation today from Florin|Roebig.
 Keep reading to learn more about your rights when you’ve been in a car accident with bone breaks:

 Why Hire A Personal Injury Lawyer After A Car Crash That Causes Fractures?

 A personal injury is never a welcome occurrence, but when it comes to broken bones- the recovery process can be especially difficult.
 A personal injury lawyer understands that your time is important when it is spent between lawyers, doctors appointments, and physical therapy, in the aftermath of a car crash that requires medical assistance.

 That’s why we offer free case evaluation.
 If you have been in an auto accident that resulted in medical expenses that remain unpaid by your insurance company, or the other driver’s, a personal injury attorney can help you get payment to compensate you for physical injury and emotional distress.